rochabm/leap_mono_bido_comparison/README.md

   actually executed to generate the corrected field sweep, the four activation-time maps at 0.5 V/cm, and the activation-time-versus-field figure.
+- `run_monobido_2d_fenicsx.py` is the corresponding DOLFINx version.
+  It is included as the corrected reference implementation, but the supplied numerical results were generated with the scikit-fem driver because DOLFINx was unavailable in the execution environment.
 - `tnnp2006.py` implements the ten Tusscher--Panfilov 2006 ventricular ionic
   model used by the execution driver.
 - `plot_acttime.py` reads the archived activation maps and generated the final 2 x 2 activation-map figure.
-- `multivector_bidomain_2d_corrected.py` is the corresponding DOLFINx version.
-  It is included as the corrected reference implementation, but the supplied numerical results were generated with the scikit-fem driver because DOLFINx was unavailable in the execution environment.

-The older standalone `plot_tau_vs_E.py` is deliberately not included because it contained hard-coded results from an earlier, superseded run.

 ## Reproduce the simulations and both figures